 - Change in bowel habits

 Colon cancer can almost always be caught by colonoscopy in its earliest and most curable stages.
 Almost all men and women age 50 and older should have a colon cancer screening.
 People at higher risk may need earlier screening.

 Colon cancer screening can often find polyps before they become cancerous.
 Removing these polyps may prevent colon cancer.

 Changing your diet and lifestyle is important.
 Medical research suggests that low-fat and high-fiber diets may help reduce your risk for colon cancer.

 Garber JJ, Chung DC.
 Colonic polyps and polyposis syndromes.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 11th ed.
 Philadelphia, PA: Elsevier; 2021:chap 126.

 Lawler M, Johnston B, Van Schaeybroeck S, et al. Colorectal cancer.
 In: Niederhuber JE, Armitage JO, Kastan MB, Doroshow JH, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 74.

-Reviewed By: Richard LoCicero, MD, private practice specializing in hematology and medical oncology, Longstreet Cancer Center, Gainesville, GA.
+Reviewed By: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
-Internal review and update on 04/15/2019 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update 06/09/2020.